borerjason/platform-services-weather/README.md

 ## platform-services-weather

-## Problem Statement:

-Is the weather getting 'better' or 'worse' over time?
+> Is the weather getting 'better' or 'worse' over time?

-Use case:
+### Use case:

 A solar panel company in San Francisco wants to know if the historically gloomy month of June is getting 'better' or 'worse' over the last five years.

 Solar panels lose approximately 30% of their efficiency in cloudy weather.
 Therefore, % cloudiness will be be the main determinate of weather improvement.

 ## Methods: